 The Florence airport, Firenze Petetola, is a 15-minute taxi ride from the city center and the course venue, Grand Hotel Baglioni.

-There is also a local bus that runs from the airport to the center.
+There is also a local bus and a tram line that run from the airport to the center.
 Details can be found on the airport website.

 The Pisa Airport is a 1 hr and 15 min drive from Florence via train (Pisa Aeroporto to Firenze SMN) or a private bus that takes you directl from the Pisa Airport to the Firenze SMN train station (this train station is directly across from Hotel Baglioni, the course venue.